bootstrap-vue/bootstrap-vue/src/components/tooltip/README.md

 The target element **must** exist in the document before `<b-tooltip>` is mounted.
 If the target element is not found during mount, the tooltip will never open.
 Always place your `<b-tooltip>` component lower in the DOM than your target element.
+This rule also applies if a callback is used as target element, since that callback is called only once on mount.

 **Note:** _When using the default slot for the title, `<b-tooltip>` transfers the rendered DOM from that slot into the tooltip's markup when shown, and returns